hmcts/slack-help-bot/README.md

 ## Creating the Slack App
 <details>
   <summary>Steps</summary>

-1. Create a new app.
+1. Create a new app in your workspace.

 <img src="images/step1.png" width=50% height=50% />